code-hunger/MSc-Notes/Financial Maths Basics.typ

     Now a slight confusion may arise as to what is the time order of the quantities $S_i$ and
     $phi.alt_i$.
 They both use the same index $i$ so we might be under the impression that the time evolution is described by a sequence of pairs $(phi.alt_i,S_i)$.
 While not false, this may be deceiving when we define _self-financing_ strategies.
 Consider the diagram on the right.
-Thus we put (non-standard notation)

   ],
   diagram(
     edge-stroke: .9pt,